tclahr/uac/README.md

 ### solaris
 Use this profile to collect Solaris artifacts.

+## Options

+### Date Range (-R)
+The range of dates to be used by logs (-l) and misc_files (-f) collectors.
+The date range is used to limit the amount of data collected by filtering files using find's -atime, -mtime or -ctime parameters.
+By default, UAC will search for files that data was last modified (-mtime) OR status last changed (-ctime) within the given date range.
+Please refer to ```conf/uac.conf``` for more details.
+The standard format is YYYY-MM-DD for a starting date and no ending date.
+For an ending date, use YYYY-MM-DD..YYYY-MM-DD.

+### Debug (-D)
+Increase debugging level.

+### Verbose (-V)
+Increase verbosity level.

+### Run as non-root (-U)
+Allow UAC to be run by a non-root user.
+Note that data collection will be limited.

 ## Configuration Files

 ### conf/uac.conf
 The main UAC configuration file.

 ### conf/logs.conf
-Directory or file paths that will be searched and collected by the logs collector.
+Directory or file paths that will be searched and collected by the logs (-l) collector.
 If a directory path is added, all files and subdirectories will be collected automatically.
 The ```find``` command line tool will be used to search for files and directories, so the patterns added to this file need to be compatible with the ```-name``` option.
 Please check ```find``` man pages for instructions.

+### conf/misc_files.conf
+Directory or file paths that will be searched and collected by the misc_files (-f) collector.
+If a directory path is added, all files and subdirectories will be collected automatically.
+The ```find``` command line tool will be used to search for files and directories, so the patterns added to this file need to be compatible with the ```-name``` option.
+Please check ```find``` man pages for instructions.

 ### conf/system_files.conf
+Directory or file paths that will be searched and collected by the system (-y) collector.
+If a directory path is added, all files and subdirectories will be collected automatically.
+The ```find``` command line tool will be used to search for files and directories, so the patterns added to this file need to be compatible with the ```-name``` option.
+Please check ```find``` man pages for instructions.

+### conf/user_files.conf
-Directory or file paths that will be searched and collected by the system_files collector.
+Directory or file paths that will be searched and collected by the user_accounts (-u) collector.
 If a directory path is added, all files and subdirectories will be collected automatically.
 The ```find``` command line tool will be used to search for files and directories, so the patterns added to this file need to be compatible with the ```-name``` option.
 Please check ```find``` man pages for instructions.

 ## Usage